 Job opportunities in solar and renewable energy engineering

-UNSW is globally recognised as one of the top-performing universities for engineering and produces the graduates with the highest graduate median salaries of all Go8 Universities*.
+UNSW graduates earn the highest median salaries among graduates from the Group of Eight universities (QILT Graduate Outcomes Survey, medium-term, 2023), so you’ll be well positioned to thrive after uni.
 The School of Photovoltaic and Renewable Energy Engineering is renowned for its research groups, strong industry partnerships and distinguished teaching staff from a variety of backgrounds.
 You’ll graduate with a huge variety of career paths to choose from.

 Whether you join a start-up, large engineering firm or government body, some potential job titles may include: